 Lynn Kirabo is a PhD student in the Human-Computer Interaction Institute at Carnegie Mellon University.
 Her research includes Human-Computer Interaction, Accessibility, Global South, Misinformation and Ethics.
 She is interested in understanding the role that context plays in technology design & adoption among different communities, such as people with disabilities and residents of the Global South.

-Sam is a PhD student at the Human-Computer Interaction Institute.
-She is interested in human-robot interaction in groups.
+Sam is a fourth-year PhD student at the Human-Computer Interaction Institute.
+She is advised by Jodi Forlizzi and Aaron Steinfeld.
+Her research interests include agent embodiment in socially complex interactions, robot re-embodiment, personalized experiences with robots, and designing for human-robot interaction in space.

 Xiang Zhi Tan